 While you’re organizing the move you’ll have to go over the packing too.
 While some things you won’t need anymore, there are items that moving companies won’t even touch.
-Continue reading to find out more about what to pack and what not to pack.
-While you’re planning the whole relocation process, creating a checklist of to-dos for every step of the process, packing will probably be the biggest part of that checklist.
+Continue reading to find out more about what items you shouldn’t pack.
+While you’re planning the whole relocation process, creating a checklist of to-dos for every step of the process, the packing will probably be the biggest part of that checklist.
 And there’s no better time than the period of relocation to go through all of your belongings and dispose of the stuff you no longer need.
 Especially if you’ve been living in your home for a long time, you’ve probably hoarded quite a pile of items that you don’t even use.
 On the other hand, there are some items that you’d like to take with you, but moving companies won’t transport them.
-Hopefully you’ll keep the following info in mind the next time you move.
+Hopefully, you’ll keep the following info in mind the next time you move.

-Items movers won’t touchMost, if not all, moving companies have a list of items that they consider non-allowable when it comes to moving.
+Items Movers Won’t t TouchMost, if not all, moving companies have a list of items that they consider non-allowable when it comes to moving.
 The main reason for this list and policy is first and foremost, safety, most of the items on the list are just too dangerous or hazardous to be transported by others.
 On the other hand, some of the items are just too fragile and the company doesn’t want to risk having to pay for an item when they know there’s a good chance it will get damaged.
 The usual items that are found on those lists are:

 - Car batteries